agnathan/BenchmarkBot/README.md

 ### Installation

-1. Clone the repository.
-Please note, I've included the OpenVINO model files in the repository, so users don't need to go download them.
+1. Clone the repository. **_ Please note, I've included the OpenVINO model files in the repository, so users don't need to go download them.
 However, they are large files that take a while to download.
+Please have patience. _**

 ```bash
 git clone https://github.com/agnathan/BenchmarkBot.git